nobuddyorg/GameGalleryBuddy/README.md

 # BGGWallPaper
 Creates a wall paper based with all games of a given user on BoardGameGeek.com

-Run the spring boot application with `./gradlew bootRun`.
+Run the application with `./run.sh`.
 Access it on `http://localhost:8080/collection`

 It requires some parameters to properly work: